 - 1. Plan your installation.
 Planning your installation involves: - Determining the scale of your implementation; for example, is it a small test system, or a large production system.
-You should assess the scale of the network that ASAP must manage. - Assessing how many physical machines you need for the ASAP components that you have selected. - Planning the system topology; for example, determining whether you want a standalone ASAP deployment or a distributed ASAP deployment. - 2.
+You should assess the scale of the network that ASAP must manage. - Assessing the physical machine you need for the ASAP components that you have selected. - Planning the system topology; for example, standalone ASAP deployment. - 2.
 Review system requirements.
 System requirements include: - System software requirements, such as operating system (OS) versions and OS patch requirements. - Hardware requirements, such as disk space. - Information requirements, such as IP addresses and host names. - 3.
 Configure the operating system as described in "Configuring the Operating System ." - 4.
 Create and configure the Oracle Database instance as described in "About Creating and Configuring the Oracle Database." - 5.
-Download and Install the Oracle Client as described in "Installing and Configuring Oracle Database and Client." - 6.
-Install and configure the Oracle WebLogic Server as described in "About Configuring Oracle WebLogic Server." - 7.
-Install ASAP.
+Download and install the Oracle Client as described in "Installing and Configuring Oracle Database and Client." - 6.
+Install and configure Oracle WebLogic Server as described in "About Configuring Oracle WebLogic Server." - 7.
+Use a RedHat Package Manager (RPM) for Installing ASAP. - 8.
+Use the configuration file to set up all the required parameters for Configuring ASAP.

-You are required to provide the following connection information during installation:
+You must provide the following connection information during installation:

-- WebLogic Server details

-- Database, or Oracle RAC database, server details

-- ASAP schema user details
+- WebLogic Server details - Database, or Oracle RAC database server details - ASAP schema user details - 9.
+Configure ASAP using the configureASAP script.

-- 8. (Optional) Install Order Control Application (OCA) Client for ASAP. - 9.
-Perform post-installation configuration tasks, such as deploying ASAP cartridges. - 10.
+- 10. Perform post-installation configuration tasks, such as deploying ASAP cartridges. - 11.
 Verify the installation.

-ASAP Installation Options
+ASAP Configuration Options

-You can install ASAP in the following ways:
+You can configure ASAP in the following ways: